-In a previous program year, BHA was awarded ROSS-Service Coordinator Grant funding which will continue to provide funds during this program year for improved units and services.
-During development of this AAP, the BHA has not yet been notified of it's upcoming program allocations, but BHA anticipates similar funding levels to the current year.
-BHA continues to commit funds toward renovations of units and plans additional future renovations, to include a major roof replacement project on 61 BHA properties, updating of air-conditioning systems, tub replacements for the Jordan Loop units, and other interior and exterior repairs.
+In a previous program years, BHA has been awarded a 2013 ROSS-Service Coordinator Grant funding which continues to provide funds during this program year for improved units and services.
+BHA expects the 2013 grant to be exhausted by July 2018, after which the a 2016 ROSS grant allocation will be available to the BHA.
+During development of this AAP, the BHA has not yet been notified of its 2018 Capital Fund Program allocation, but anticipates similar funding levels to the current year.
+BHA continues previously reported renovations of units and is finalizing major roof replacement project on 61 BHA properties, updating of air-conditioning systems (being completed in phases), tub replacements for the Jordan Loop units, and other interior and exterior repairs.
 The City will continue to provide technical assistance to BHA and meet onsite at least once annually.